nrw-digital/week-notes/en/updates/_posts/2023-10-27-week-notes.md

 + have one or two people to plan and inspire the team to get going​
 + set a rota for the coming three months​
 + pair up – no one has to weeknote alone​
-+ don’t worry about structure – use a template or mix it up – it doesn’t matter ​
++ don’t worry about structure – use a template or mix it up–it doesn’t matter ​
 + commit to getting them published every Friday
 + be honest and serious if you need to – some days and weeks are hard.
-Share that.
+Share that
 + have fun.
 Share some jokes or quotes - let your readers get to know you and your team